 However, Euclidean zoning is but one factor with repercussions for the prevalence of discount stores.
 At some indeterminate threshold, the socioeconomic and demographic profiles of a community may supersede the role of Euclidean zoning where real estate values are conducive to the discount stores' business model.
 A perception among stakeholders and interview subjects implies that the stigmatizing ubiquity of discount stores is precluding full-service grocery stores from penetrating markets in New Orleans East.
 This stigma is associated principally with crime rates, lackluster operations and management, poorly maintained grounds and parking lots, and the perception that discount stores only cater to low-income market segments of the population.
-Because discount stores contributes to the conflation of cause and effect, but like most highly visible signifiers of distressed communities, discount stores are oftentimes symptomatic of more underlying structural physical design and socioeconomic conditions: correlation does not imply causation.
+Because discount stores exhibit a penchant for locating in distressed communities, their inordinate presence sometimes contributes to the conflation of cause and effect, but like most highly visible signifiers of distressed communities, discount stores are oftentimes symptomatic of more underlying structural physical design and socioeconomic conditions: correlation does not imply causation.